 International Kayak Week 2017 was held on Great Barrier and organised by Martin Morris.
 We were fortunate enough to have John Kirk-Anderson and Deb Volturno so there were plenty of learning opportunities.
-We are hoping that they will return with some more local and international legends!
-Continuing on from last year’s theme will be rough water rescues – self and assisted, for those who want to grow their confidence in this area.
+Continuing on from last year’s theme were rough water rescues – self and assisted, for those who wanted to grow their confidence in this area.

 The Marlborough Sounds, in particular D’Urville Island, is a unique venue which includes some of the best and most spectacular paddling in the world.

-If paddling conditions become too extreme, Elaine Bay offers a good base for walking or mountain biking nearby tracks or just chill’n on the beach.
+If paddling conditions became too extreme, Elaine Bay offered a good base for walking or mountain biking nearby tracks or just chill’n on the beach.

-In keeping with the loosely structured nature of the week, we will keep to established IKW guidelines:
+In keeping with the loosely structured nature of the week, these were the established IKW guidelines:

 Who should attend this sea kayaking event: